dflemstr/rust-native-wasm-loader/README.md

 ## Usage

+If you already know how to use Rust and Webpack, read the "Short version" of this section.
+If you want a full example, read the "Long version."

 ### Short version

-Add both this loader and `wasm-loader` to your Webpack loaders:
+Add both this loader and `wasm-loader` to your Webpack loaders in `webpack.config.js`:

 ```js
 module.exports = {